Secretin receptor family

-Secretin family receptor proteins, also known as Family B or family 2 of G-protein coupled receptors are regulated by peptide hormones from the glucagon hormone family.
+Secretin receptor family (class B GPCR subfamily) consists of secretin receptors regulated by peptide hormones from the glucagon hormone family.
 The family is different from adhesion G protein-coupled receptors.

 The secretin-receptor family of GPCRs include vasoactive intestinal peptide receptors and receptors for secretin, calcitonin and parathyroid hormone/parathyroid hormone-related peptides.
 These receptors activate adenylyl cyclase and the phosphatidyl-inositol-calcium pathway.
-The receptors in this family have 7 transmembrane helices, like rhodopsin-like GPCRs.
+The receptors in this family have seven transmembrane helices, like rhodopsin-like GPCRs.
 However, there is no significant sequence identity between these two GPCR families and the secretin-receptor family has its own characteristic 7TM signature.

 The secretin-receptor family GPCRs exist in many animal species.
 Data mining with the Pfam signature has identified members in fungi, although due to their presumed non-hormonal function they are more commonly referred to as Adhesion G protein-coupled receptors, making the Adhesion subfamily the more basal group.
 Three distinct sub-families (B1-B3) are recognized.